ankithtn/ankithtn/README.md

 <br>

 ##  👨‍💻 About Me
 Hey there!
-I'm Ankith - a developer focused on building data engineering end-to-end pipelines and backend systems.
-I work with python, SQL, Apache Spark, and other tools including cloud(AWS).
-I'm currently sharpening my skills in distributed systems, real-time processing, and RESTful API development.
+I'm Ankith - a developer focused on building AI and Backend systems.
+I'm currently sharpening my skills in AI Agents, RAG, Distributed Systems and backend.
 <br>

 ## 🛠️ Tech Stack